sagemath/trac_to_gh/Issue 9525.md

 # Issue 9525: Installation of cvxopt will always report succesful, even if it fails.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9525

 Original creator: drkirkby